Play this figurative language game with a group to practice recognizing and inventing metaphors, similes, and personification.

 Don’t stop there!
 We’ve got more figurative language activities to help you cut down on lesson planning time:

 Practice working with different types of figurative language with this hands-on board game.
+Practice identifying and creating examples of figurative language with this printable worksheet.
 Explore figurative language in context with this set of 28 sorting cards.

 Practice working with different types of figurative language with this hands-on board game.